 Grab this free Earth Day Scavenger Hunt printable activity and inspire kids to learn more about our environment!

-April is a great time to teach our kids about going green, eco-friendly behaviors and ways they can help the environment.
+April is a great time to teach our kids about going green -- learning eco-friendly behaviors, watching movies with environmental themes and ways kids can help the Earth.

 When we were young, environmental issues weren't as well discussed or researched -- now, our kids learn about them in school as part of the curriculum and are inspired to do small things that will benefit the Earth.

 Today's activity -- an Earth Day (or Month) Scavenger Hunt -- mixes both the How & Why of choosing to 'go green'!

 The goal of this Earth Day scavenger hunt is to not only find the items listed but also discuss how they relate to being eco-friendly.
 We're including links to Earth Day activities along with affiliate links for items items we've found useful when discussing the topic -- plus a FREE printable for you too!

 As we introduce environmental behaviors to our children, it's not only important to teach them HOW to do the behavior (such as recycling a plastic bottle) but also critical that we share with them WHY we are doing these things.

 Why shouldn't be let the water run when we brush our teeth?